 How Funders Can Work with Universities to Support Early Career Scientists [HRA Members Meeting, Chicago, Fall 2023]

 Being an early career researcher poses numerous challenges.
 These individuals require substantial support to nurture their innovative ideas and progress to the next phase of their professional journey.
 Both nonprofit funders and universities have a vested interest in supporting their scientists to develop their innovative ideas and move to the next stage of their career.
-In this session, speakers will discuss examples of ways in which funders and universities can work together to support early career scientists.
+In this session, speakers discussed examples of ways in which funders and universities can work together to support early career scientists.

 Megan Allen, PhD